nobl9/sloctl/docs/DEVELOPMENT.md

 Renovate is configured to automatically merge minor and patch updates.
 For major versions, which sadly includes GitHub Actions, manual approval is required.

-## Dependencies

-Renovate is configured to automatically merge minor and patch updates.
-For major versions, which sadly includes GitHub Actions, manual approval is required.